Sreejith-nair511/Google_aidayfor-google-/README.md

 - **Sentiment analysis** from public feedback.
 - Can be integrated with city APIs, citizen reports, or IOT sensor data.

-> Coming soon: Voice interaction, multilingual support, and predictive alerting.
+> Coming soon: Voice interaction, multilingual support(complete), and predictive alerting.

 ## 📁 Project Structure